HiddenRamblings/TagMo/README.md

 # Submitting Issues:

-* The stable and testing branches contain the latest features, but some may be incomplete.
-If you see related progress, make sure to allow at least 24 hours before reporting.
-The exception is a fatal issue (TagMo becomes completely unusable).
+* master and experimental contain the latest features, but some may be incomplete.
+    * Please make sure to allow 24 hours before reporting changes.
+    * Fatal issue (TagMo is unusable) can be reported immediately.
-* If you have a suggestion, feel free to submit it with the appropriate labels (ie. enhancement).
-Much like reporting a new issue, make sure to allow enough time before suggesting changes.
-The exception is requested feedback.
+* If you have a suggestion, submit it with the appropriate labels (ie. enhancement).
+    * Much like reporting issues, make sure to allow additional time.
+    * Requested feedback on changes will be appropriately tagged.
 * Duplicate issues will be closed without warning and future comments on the duplicate will be disregarded.
-A link to the issue is duplicates will be provided upon closure.

 # Features: